akhoury/nodebb-plugin-import/README.md

 		// by default this is null to disable it and increase performance,
 		// it is a little but of CPU hog since, usually the post are the highest number of records
 		// and this require string processing, so if
-		// you're okay with redirecting oldTopcPaths and oldPostsPaths to the newTopciPaths without scrolling to the right post in the topic, leave this null.
+		// you're okay with redirecting oldTopicPaths and oldPostsPaths to the newTopciPaths without scrolling to the right post in the topic, leave this null.
 		posts: null
 		/*
 		 posts: {